 When operating a University vehicle please be aware you are publicly representing the University of Northern Iowa.
 As the driver of a University vehicle, you are responsible for insuring you and your passengers represent the University in a positive fashion.
 You must obey all traffic laws and exercise safe driving practices.
 Iowa and many other states now prohibit texting and emailing while driving - that means no writing of outgoing text messages and no reading of incoming.
 Also prohibited is using the internet, social media, and gaming.
 Other hand-held electronic communication device usage by the driver of a UNI Motor Pool vehicle is discouraged while the vehicle is in motion.
 Zero Fatalities – A Goal We Can All Live With.

 If you drive on University business you must have your driver’s license validated before driving.
-Re-validation is required each semester.
+Re-validation is required annually each July 1.
 This is a requirement of the Iowa Regents Motor Vehicle Self-Insurance Program.

 The University reserves the right to review the driving record of any driver, at any time, to determine driver eligibility related to any vehicle (owned, non-owned, rented, borrowed, leased, or any other vehicle) for which the University or the State of Iowa may be held legally liable.